LeToNode/Play2.0-CN-doc/scalaGuide/Iteratees.md

 ```

-As for apply, there is a symbolic version of the `andThen` that can be used to save some parentheses when appropriate:
+As for apply, there is a symbolic version of the `andThen` called `>>>` that can be used to save some parentheses when appropriate:

 ```scala